kuzroman/icons-to-fonts-builder/README.md

-# Generate .SVG icons to Fonts efortless
+# Generate .SVG icons to Fonts effortlessly
 ## Use this builder for create .eot, .ttf, .woff from your .svg icons

 ### Support Less, Sass, use Gulp runner

 Notes:
 1. Put your .svg to icons directory
-2. After build, they will be renamed with prefix (e.g. "uEA01-")
+2. After build, they will be automatically renamed with prefix (e.g. "uEA01-")
 3. Modify your .sass or .less file

 run in console